Drinking alcohol safely with type 1 diabetes

 - Eat before going to bed after a night of drinking.
 Alcohol stays in the system for a while, so low blood sugar can occur after going to sleep.
 Eat something with fat and protein, such as chips with dip, cheese, nuts, etc.

 - Test frequently when drinking.
-If your teen vomits, the College Diabetes Network suggests that he or she should test at least once an hour for several hours while drinking non-alcoholic beverages and eating some crackers, cereal, bread, etc. If your teen is not able to keep food down and hypoglycemia occurs, they should follow their diabetes care plan to raise blood sugar.
-If nothing is working, someone should call 911.
+If alcohol consumption causes vomiting, test at least once an hour for several hours while drinking non-alcoholic beverages and eating some crackers, cereal, bread, etc. If unable to keep food down and hypoglycemia occurs, they should follow their health care providers guidance to treat low blood sugar.
+If nothing is working, someone should call 9-1-1.

-- Be aware of contraindications of pain relievers while taking diabetes medication or using a continuous glucose monitor.
+- Be aware of contraindications of medications, such as pain relievers, while taking diabetes medication or using a continuous glucose monitor.
 Acetaminophen can cause monitors to read inaccurately for several hours.